cdcarter/NPSP-Extension-Template/README.md

     * git fetch --all
     * git checkout -b feature/your-branch-name-here
 * Develop your changes to the metadata under the src directory
-* If you added any metadata, you should run `ant updatePackageXml` to regenerate `src/package.xml`
+* If you added any metadata, you should run `cci task run update_package_xml` to regenerate `src/package.xml`
-* Run `ant deployCI` again to run the entire build against your Developer Edition org to ensure all your tests are passing
+* Run `cci flow run ci_feature` again to run the entire build against your Developer Edition org to ensure all your tests are passing
 * Commit and push your changes to GitHub
 * Submit a Pull Request to merge your branch into master when the feature is ready
 * Merge the Pull Request